onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 Rather than come to a community of license authors, etc, and say "hey, we want to re-explore this, because we're seeing a problem", they did it this way.
 That's ... unlikely to be a successful mechanism (and in fact, i know a large number of corporate counsel who have banned it).
 ```

 If any of this scares you, (and it should) you're probably considering migrating.
-Don't worry, I got you covered with the best migration paths.
+Don't worry, we've got you covered with the best migration paths.

 # Effected Tech
 Facebook's open-source is pretty vast covering everything from UI frameworks to creating their own language.
 We're going to focus in on four technologies: `React`, `Flow`, `Jest`, and `create-react-app`.